Certified Payroll: Everything You Need to Know As an Employer

 Step 2: Employee details 👷👷♀️

 - Each employee’s name and ID number.
-This is the last 4 digits of their Social Security number.
+It is the last 4 digits of their Social Security number.

 - Each employee’s number of withholding exemptions.